 Finally, our dividend income is not limited to our TFSA only.
 However, most recently, I also started a live DGI portfolio from my Wealthsimple Trade app which is a zero commission trading platform.
 For the purposes of this post we are only tracking our TFSA dividend portfolio.

 My Final Thoughts

-If, you are a patient and long term dividend investor this has created a great opportunity to partner the businesses of solid paying dividend companies at a fraction of its price.
+However, if you are patient and a long term dividend investor this has created a great opportunity to partner the businesses of solid paying dividend growing companies at a fraction of its price.